MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 ---
-title: "Tutorial: Import the standard library (STL) using modules from the command line (C++)" ms.date: 12/02/2022 ms.topic: "tutorial"
+title: "Tutorial: Import the standard library (STL) using modules from the command line (C++)" ms.date: 2/23/2023 ms.topic: "tutorial"
 author: "tylermsft"
 ms.author: "twhitney"
 helpviewer_keywords: ["modules [C++]", "modules [C++]", "named modules [C++], import standard library (STL) using named modules"]
-description: Learn how to import the C++ standard library (STL) using modules
+description: Learn how to import the C++ standard library (STL) using modules from the command line
 ---
-# Tutorial: Import the C++ standard library using modules from the Command Line
+# Tutorial: Import the C++ standard library using modules from the command line

 Learn how to import the C++ standard library using C++ library modules.
 This is significantly faster to compile and more robust than using header files or header units or precompiled headers (PCH).